Cotton: Americas

-The presence of Gossypium barbadense has been identified at a site in Nanchoc District, Peru, and dated to the 7th-6th millenia BC, while Indigo blue dyed textile fragments, dated to the 4th-3th millennia BC, having been found at Huaca Prieta, in Peru, With cultivation of the indigenous cotton species Gossypium barbadense dated, from a find in Ancon, Peru, to c.
+The presence of the indigenous species Gossypium barbadense has been identified at a site in Nanchoc District, Peru, and dated to the 7th–6th millennia BC, while indigo blue dyed textile fragments, dated to the 4th–3rd millennia BC, having been found at Huaca Prieta, Peru.
+Cultivation of the indigenous cotton species G. barbadense from a find in Ancon, Peru has been dated to c.
 4200 BC, and was the backbone of the development of coastal cultures such as the Norte Chico, Moche, and Nazca.
 Cotton was grown upriver, made into nets, and traded with fishing villages along the coast for large supplies of fish.
 The Spanish who came to Mexico and Peru in the early 16th century found the people growing cotton and wearing clothing made of it.

 Cotton bolls from in a cave near Tehuacán, Mexico, have been dated to as early as 5500 BC.
 The domestication of Gossypium hirsutum, in Mexico, is dated to between around 3400 and 2300 BC.
 During this time, people between the Río Santiago and the Río Balsas grew, spun, wove, dyed, and sewed cotton.
 What they did not use themselves, they sent to their Aztec rulers as tribute, on the scale of ~116 e6lb annually.